3 Keto Snacks to Never Leave Home Without- Thomas DeLauer

 Click Here to Subscribe: http://Bit.ly/ThomasVid

-I've got some stuff in my bag and I'm gonna show you.
+I've got some stuff in my bag and I'm going to show you.
 These are things that I either keep in my bag or I keep them in the glove box in my car.
 Let's go for a little ride and I'll show you what I got.

 For those of you that didn't know, I posted something on Instagram about this car, this car that I've got here.
 I had a '71 Nova before.
 It was a car that my dad and I had built before he passed away.
 I had been looking for years for another Nova that I could carry on the story with him, and something that I could work with my baby on when he starts to grow up and as he starts to become a young man and give him something that he can actually focus on and tinker with and be a gear head like his dad was, a good healthy option to do something with.

-The other thing that we have to look at is a really interesting thing, the Cleveland Clinic actually published a study.
+The other thing that we have to look at is a really interesting thing.
+The Cleveland Clinic actually published a study.
 The Cleveland Clinic published a study that palmitoleic acid, the Omega-7, ended up showing a 56% reduction in C-reactive protein levels for those that took Omega-7's, so those that were consuming foods that were high in Omega-7.
 In case you didn't know, C-reactive protein is your main marker for inflammation within the body.
-So, if you're talking about a ketogenic lifestyle, you're gonna wanna make sure that your inflammation is low, 'cause that's what you're aiming for in the first place.
+So, if you're talking about a ketogenic lifestyle, you're going to want to make sure that your inflammation is low, 'cause that's what you're aiming for in the first place.
 You're trying to have an anti-inflammatory lifestyle in the first place, 'cause that's the whole goal with ketosis.
 You might as well support that however you can.